-Results vary per sector (figure below) and per size of business, for example organizations with less than 50 employees are more likely to take into account employee well-being when business decisions are being made.
+Results vary per sector (figure below) and per size of business, for example organisations with less than 50 employees are more likely to take into account employee well-being when business decisions are being made.
 Larger companies are less likely to be flexible when it comes to ad-hoc or individual requests, only 31% of businesses with 250-1000 employees and only 12% with more than 5,000 employees showing they are willing to adapt.

 The chart below shows well-being strategies, by sector (% of respondents – source CIPD absence report)

 Only 8% of organizations stated they had a stand-alone well-being strategy in place, and with 20% showing that they have a plan to implement some sort of strategy.
-Organizations that achieved their latest absence target are shown to be more proactive when it comes to employee well-being.
+Organisations that achieved their latest absence target are shown to be more proactive when it comes to employee well-being.
 They were also more likely to achieve their absence targets than those who offered no benefits to their employees, for example medical insurance, fresh fruit, healthy eating and physiotherapy being made easily available to employees.